endurantgames/cosmiclegends/src/classes/mage.md

 Talismans of Power

 :   *Prerequisite: You can't have another __Arsenal__ Ability.*
-    You have a number of magical trinkets, each imbued with their own magical power.
+    You have a number of magical artifacts, each imbued with their own magical power.

     At the start of each Storyline, pick a number of Power